Pre-ordered an S10? Here’s how to claim your free Galaxy Buds

 Here’s a reminder: “Pre-orders for the Galaxy S10, Galaxy S10+ and Galaxy S10e begin 20th February 2019.
 For a limited time, consumers who pre-order a Galaxy S10 or Galaxy S10+ will be able to claim a pair of wireless Galaxy Buds (worth £139).”

-Now that the S10 has actually started shipping to customers, it has become clear that many people expected the free set of Buds to arrive alongside the handset they bought.
-Unfortunately, that’s not the case.
+Once the S10 started shipping to customers, it became clear that many people expected the free set of Buds to arrive alongside the handset they bought.
+Sadly, that’s not the case.

 - “Received my galaxy s10 yesterday.
 I innocently thought that they might actually do the sensible thing and post the buds with the actual phone but, of course, no!
 I have been to various ‘support’ pages, filled out various online forms which then come back with error messages.”